svtanthony/manga-tracker/README.md

 Script to automate searching for manga updates, then sending an email notifications when updates are found.
 Script also includes download features.

 ##How to use
-In the ***Links*** file we will need at least 3 fields separated by spaces.
+The update and download processes of this script are dependant on the `update.sh` script file and the `Links` file.
+The `update.sh` requires that the user add the email address to send the updates to.
+The `Links` file we will need at least 3 fields separated by spaces.
 First we need a name of the manga series to follow.
 Second we need a chapter value less than or equal to the current chapter.
 Finally, we need links to the manga hosting websites.
 It should look something like this.
 ```
 the-breaker-new-waves 193 http://www.mangahere.co/manga/the_breaker_new_waves http://www.mangapanda.com/the-breaker-new-waves
 ```